Parallel-NetCDF/PnetCDF-Python/docs/source/tutorial/basic.rst

 Running Python scripts with MPI
 -------------------------------

- Python programs with PnetCDF-Python can be run with the command :program:`mpiexec`.
-In practice, running Python programs looks like:
+ Python programs using PnetCDF-Python can be run with the command :program:`mpiexec`.
+In practice, running a Python program looks like:

-  $ mpiexec -n 4 Python script.py
+  $ mpiexec -n 4 python script.py

- to run the program with 4 processors.
+ to run the program with 4 MPI processes.

 Creating/Opening/Closing a netCDF file
 --------------------------------------